 - If you are withdrawing for workload reasons make sure you have explored all of your study support alternatives - seek academic counselling from your Course/Unit Coordinator

 - If you are in receipt of a financial benefit (i.e. Austudy/Abstudy) or scholarship (i.e. Curtin) contact the provider to find out how the withdrawal will affect your financial assistance

-- If you are an international student on a student visa the conditions of your visa preclude you from undertaking part-time study, therefore you should contact your Faculty Student Service Office or the International Student Visa Officer to find out whether you are permitted to withdraw from units and how that will affect your visa.
+- If you are an international student on a student visa the conditions of your visa preclude you from undertaking part-time study, therefore you should contact your Student Service Office or Student Advisor – International Student Visas to find out whether you are permitted to withdraw from units and how that will affect your visa.
 Please see before you withdraw, below.

 - If you are withdrawing from all units and you intend to return at a later date consider a Leave of Absence; if you do not you will lose your place in the course.

-If you are an international student, the conditions of your visa preclude you from suspending your studies, therefore you should contact your Faculty Student Service Office (FSSO) or the International Student Visa Officer on campus to discuss your options.
+If you are an international student, the conditions of your visa preclude you from suspending your studies, therefore you should contact your Student Service Office (SSO) or the Student Advisor – International Student Visas on campus to discuss your options.

 If you are granted permission to withdraw from a unit/ units, it is advised that you follow the advice outlines in before you withdraw.